Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 51: Chore: Configure CI for utility for better maintainability. at 2024-12-25 16:14:43
 * Commit 52: Build: Add tests for tests to ensure stability. at 2024-12-25 13:12:30
 * Commit 53: Perf: Configure CI for database to ensure stability. at 2024-12-26 10:35:18
+* Commit 54: Refactor: Improve styling of README to enhance functionality. at 2024-12-26 14:23:36